 Knows the future, find

 The Omnipotence to

 Change His future mind?”

 Even if God could change his mind, I don’t see how a prayer before a test or a prayer for world peace could do so.
 If God exists outside of space and time, then how do you know that he received your prayer before the event instead of during or after?
 If your prayer lasts for 24 hours, then how do you know that he understood it at all if he doesn’t exist in linear time?
 How could a disembodied deity understand anything without ears or neurons firing to make sense of sounds?
 Personally, I can’t fathom or wrap my head around the idea that there is an invisible, all-knowing, all-powerful, all-loving presence out there, up in the sky and down in the ground and everywhere in between that personally listens to and speaks to and caters to all of the billions and billions of people that are speaking to it all at the same time.
-I know that Christians may see these as primitive and foolish questions, and it can’t be used to disprove the existence of a deity (nothing can), but for me, these are the questions that prayer raises.
+I know that Christians may see these as nitpicky and foolish questions, and it can’t be used to disprove the existence of a deity—nothing can—but for me, these are the questions that prayer raises.

 I understand that the mystery of prayer is something that Christians face a lot, and I know that the response is generally that our finite minds simply can’t understand God’s mysterious ways, but my finite mind wants to know.
-To me, the paradox doesn’t make me sit back in awe of God’s mysterious ways, but rather, it makes me wonder, “how can people really believe this?”
+To me, the paradox doesn’t make me sit back in awe of God’s mysterious ways, but rather, it makes me wonder, “How can people really believe this?”